Vintage Iowa Air Guard A-7 Corsair goes on display

 |0

-This work, Vintage Iowa Air Guard A-7 Corsair goes on display, by SSgt Tylon Chapman and MSgt Oscar SanchezAlvarez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vintage Iowa Air Guard A-7 Corsair goes on display, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.